-MORGAL - NIGHTMARE LORD CD
+MORGAL - NIGHTMARE LORD

 WEREWOLF RECORDS is proud to present MORGAL's highly anticipated debut album, Nightmare Lord, on CD, vinyl LP, cassette tape and digital formats.
 The LP will surface sometime in 2022.